Do you sometimes...

 - Comes packed in vegetarian capsules

-And it’s produced by a certified organic manufacturer who is knowledgeable of traditional Ayurvedic practice and who greatly values soil integrity!
+And it’s produced by an organic manufacturer who is knowledgeable of traditional Ayurvedic practice and who greatly values soil integrity!

-If you want what I believe to be one of the top adaptogenic herbs, and you want a high quality herb you can trust, go with my Ashwagandha.
+If you want what we believe to be one of the top adaptogenic herbs, and you want a high quality herb you can trust, go with Organic Ashwagandha.

-Not an Isolated Extract, My Whole Root Ashwagandha Gently Nourishes
+Not an Isolated Extract, Our Whole Root Organic Ashwagandha Gently Nourishes

-Different from isolated extracts, my whole root ashwagandha was designed by nature to gently nourish and help enhance the health of your “whole” body.* And it’s been doing just that for countless individuals for thousands of years!*
+Different from isolated extracts, our whole root organic ashwagandha was designed by nature to gently nourish and help enhance the health of your “whole” body.* And it’s been doing just that for countless individuals for thousands of years!*

 So, if you’d like to help “take your life back” and feel...